rohkapPersonal/ProjectTaskKatzion/README.md

 ### Code related to Katzion project task

 ### Getting Started
+Project given by Katzion to perform outbound integration with 3rd party system.

 #### Description
 1. The project is to send Transaction and its child TransactionItem objects records to 3rd party one by one.